 - a.
 Settlement Factors.
-The factors the DEC shallmust consider in determining whether to accept a settlement include whether the terms of the proposed Consent Order are clear, reasonable, and serve the public interest, and: - 1.
+The factors the DEC must consider in determining whether to accept a settlement include whether the terms of the proposed Consent Order are clear, reasonable, serve the public interest, and: - 1.
 For proposed Consent Orders that would resolve an alleged violation, whether the proposed Consent Order resolves the alleged violations.
 The DEC must accept as true the findings of fact and grounds for sanction to which Respondent consents. - 2.
-For proposed Consent Orders that would resolve a Petition for Fitness Determination, whether the proposed Consent Order resolves Respondent's fitness demonstrates that Respondent is fit for CFP® certification under the factors set forth in Article 5.211.8. - 3.
-For proposed Consent Orders that would resolve a Petition for Reinstatement, whether the proposed Consent Order demonstrates that Respondent has satisfied the requirements of Article 14.1been rehabilitated and resolves Respondent's rehabilitation, fitness is fit for CFP® certification, and compliance with the terms of the DEC's order under the factors set forth in Article 11.8. - b.
+For proposed Consent Orders that would resolve a Petition for Fitness, whether the proposed Consent Order demonstrates that Respondent is fit for CFP® certification in accordance with the Fitness Standards. - 3.
+For proposed Consent Orders that would resolve a Petition for Reinstatement, whether the proposed Consent Order demonstrates that Respondent has been rehabilitated and is fit for CFP® certification under the factors set forth in Article 11.8. - b.
 Recommendation of the Settlement Review Panel.
-The Settlement Review Panel must apply the Settlement Factors set forth in Article 8.4.a., identify the Sanction Guidelines, Fitness Standards for Candidates and Professionals Eligible for Reinstatement, and Anonymous, and Case Histories that the Hearing Panel found relevant, and recommend to the DEC whether to accept the proposed Consent Order, reject the proposed Consent Order with no Counteroffer, or reject the proposed Consent Order.
-DEC Counsel or the Hearing Panel may request that the parties provide additional information and may permit the parties to modify the Settlement Offer and propose a Counteroffer, proposed Consent Order.
+The Settlement Review Panel must apply the Settlement Factors set forth in Article 8.4.a., identify the Sanction Guidelines, or Fitness Standards, and Case Histories that the Hearing Panel found relevant, and recommend to the DEC whether to accept or reject the proposed Consent Order.
+DEC Counsel or the Hearing Panel may request that the parties provide additional information and may permit the parties to modify the Settlement Offer and proposed Consent Order.

 - c.
-Review by the DEC and Issuance of the DEC's Final Order. -The DEC must review de novo and accept, reject, or modify the Settlement Review Panel's findings and recommendations.
-De novo means that the DEC must consider the matter anew, as if the Settlement Review Panel had rendered no recommendation. -The DEC must apply the Settlement Factors set forth in Article 8.4.a., identify the Sanction Guidelines, Fitness Standards for Candidates and Professionals Eligible for Reinstatement, and Anonymous, and Case Histories that the Hearing Panel found relevant, and either accept the proposed Consent Order, reject the proposed Consent Order with no Counteroffer, or reject the proposed Consent Order and propose a Counteroffer.
+Review by the DEC and Issuance of the DEC's Final Order.
+The DEC must review de novo and accept, reject, or modify the Settlement Review Panel's recommendations.
+De novo means that the DEC must consider the matter anew, as if the Settlement Review Panel had rendered no recommendation.
+The DEC must apply the Settlement Factors set forth in Article 8.4.a., identify the Sanction Guidelines, Fitness Standards, and Case Histories that the Hearing Panel found relevant, and either accept or reject the proposed Consent Order.
 DEC Counsel or the DEC may request that the parties provide additional information and may permit the parties to modify the Settlement Offer and proposed Consent Order. - 1.
-Acceptance of Proposed Consent Order.- If the DEC accepts and issues the proposed Consent Order, then the Consent Order is the final decision of CFP Board. - 2.
+Acceptance of Proposed Consent Order.
+If the DEC accepts and issues the proposed Consent Order, then the Consent Order is the final decision of CFP Board. - 2.
 Rejection of Proposed Consent Order.
-If the DEC rejects the proposed Consent Order and does not propose a Counteroffer, then CFP Board Counsel will continue the investigation, take other action pursuant to Article 1.4.b., or proceed to hearing. - 3.2.
-Rejection of Proposed Consent Order and Counteroffer.
-If the DEC rejects the proposed Consent Order and proposes a Counteroffer, Respondent must accept the Counteroffer within 14 calendar days of issuance of the Counteroffer or the Counteroffer will be void.
-If Respondent accepts the Counteroffer, then the DEC will issue the Counteroffer as a Consent Order that is the final decision of CFP Board.
-If Respondent does not accept the Counteroffer, then CFP Board, then Enforcement Counsel will continue the investigation, take other action pursuant to Article 1.4.b., or proceed to hearing.
+If the DEC rejects the proposed Consent Order, then Enforcement Counsel will continue the investigation, take other action pursuant to Article 1.4.b., or proceed to hearing.
 If the DEC notifies the parties that the DEC will not consider any further settlement offers, then the parties must not submit any further settlement offers to the DEC.
-If Enforcement Counsel has filed a Complaint, then DEC Counsel must issue an order with revised case deadlines. - 4.3.
-No Admissibility in Later Adjudication.- The DEC must not admit, in the later adjudication of a Complaint or Petition, any evidence regarding the existence of a proposed Consent Order-or Counteroffer, a proposed Consent Order, or any statement made by Respondent, CFP BoardEnforcement Counsel, DEC Counsel, or the DEC during or in the context of the negotiation or presentation of a Proposed Consent Order.
+If Enforcement Counsel has filed a Complaint, then DEC Counsel must issue an order with revised case deadlines. - 3.
+No Admissibility in Later Adjudication.
+The DEC must not admit, in the later adjudication of a Complaint or Petition, any evidence regarding the existence of a proposed Consent Order, or any statement made by Respondent, Enforcement Counsel, DEC Counsel, or the DEC during or in the context of the negotiation or presentation of a Proposed Consent Order.